Welcome! This page highlights key resources for conducting effective research in theatre.

 Search Tip: When searching subject headings, use the spelling THEATER not THEATRE.

-Browse the stacks, remembering that plays are shelved with literature.
+Browse the stacks at Barnard and Columbia Libraries, remembering that plays are shelved with literature.
 A selected list:

 - PG Slavic literature

 Search Tip: When browsing or searching titles, remember that plays are often collected in anthologies.
 Try searching the work's title as a keyword.
 You may also wish to consult a reference source such as Ottemiller's Index to Plays in Collections.

 Media materials are available from the Media Collection on the 1st floor of Wollman Library and from Butler Media Center.
 Columbia Univeristy Library System also subscribes to databases, such as Theatre in Video, that stream films of theatrical productions.
 To locate physical and electronic materials, conduct an advanced search in CLIO and limit results to Format: Video.